-PD Medicaid coverage begins on the date on which the presumptive disability finding is made by DDB or the IM worker.
+Presumptive disability Medicaid coverage begins on the date on which the presumptive disability finding is made by DDB or the IM worker.

-Because CARES usually certifies Medicaid from the beginning of the month, you must do a manual F-10110 (formerly DES 3070) to apply the correct begin date.
-The F-10110 may be returned by:
+Because CARES usually certifies Medicaid from the beginning of the month, the IM worker must manually complete a Medicaid/BadgerCare Plus Eligibility Certification form (F-10110) to apply the correct begin date.
+The form can be returned by fax to 608-221-8815 or by mail to the following address: